lobiplayer/myk8s_coreos/README.md

 ### Extend the storage of the router with an USB stick

+First, check if you need to install drivers for reading the usb-stick.
+SSH into the router and use the commands described here: https://openwrt.org/docs/guide-user/storage/usb-installing

 We want to install some packages on the router.
 This router has just a few mb of storage, therefore we want to put the root system on a usbstick.
 Follow this documentation to learh how: https://openwrt.org/docs/guide-user/additional-software/extroot_configuration